 "Road and bridge infrastructure projects" means the projects associated with the construction of new unpaved and paved road and bridge infrastructure or associated with the maintenance, repair, or replacement of existing unpaved and paved road and bridge infrastructure.

-By November 30, 2022, each county that receives a distribution from this fund is required to provide a report to the Office of State Treasurer on the usage of the funds received.
+By November 30 of each even numbered year, each county that receives a distribution from this fund is required to provide a report to the Office of State Treasurer on the usage of the funds received.
 This reporting will be done online via the Office of State Treasurer's website and will provide for review of the reported information by the general public.

 Failure to report in a timely manner or in the correct format will make said county ineligible for funding during the subsequent biennium.
 Using the funding in a manner inconsistent with the requirements for eligible projects will reduce any future grants to that county by the amount spent on ineligible projects.